Anikonov-A/Anikonov-A/README.md

 ### Hi there :metal:
 # 💫 About Me:
-- 🌱 I’m currently learning React and TypeScript<br>- 📫 How to reach me: antonanikonov1@gmail.com<br>- :monocle_face: I'm looking for a first job in IT company<br>- :zap: I'm intrested in Web development
+- 🌱 I’m currently learning React and TypeScript<br>- 📫 How to hire me: antonanikonov1@gmail.com<br>- :monocle_face: I'm looking for a first job in IT company<br>- :zap: I'm interested in Web development

 ## 🌐 Socials: